GTA 6: Everything we know so far

 (Image credit: Rockstar Games)

-There hasn't been any official GTA 6 news since the official announcement in February 2022, but that is classic Rockstar Games.
-We have, of course, had the massive leak - which you can read about below - and responses to that leak, but otherwise the developer has been pretty quiet on the highly-anticipated sequel.
+Of course, we have also had the massive leak—which you can read about below — and responses to that leak, but otherwise, the developer has been pretty quiet on the highly anticipated sequel.

-GTA 6 leaks: Are the new GTA 6 leaks real?
+GTA 6 leaks: Are the GTA 6 leaks real?

 There was an unprecedented GTA 6 leak on September 18, 2022, which saw dozens of videos and screenshots from an alleged in-development build of the game spread online.
 Are you wondering whether the GTA 6 leaks are real?
 Well, Rockstar has since issued a statement confirming the hack: "We recently suffered a network intrusion in which an unauthorized third party illegally accessed and downloaded confidential information from our systems, including early development footage for the next Grand Theft Auto."